jamie1016jamie1016/object_detection_webapp/README.md

 # Object Detection and CRUD API

 ## Overview
 This project is a full-stack web application utilizing **Python** and **Flask** to integrate image processing, object detection, and CRUD operations.
-Users can upload images of shelves to detect products using a pre-trained YOLO model and manage product information through a RESTful API.
+Users can upload images to detect products using a pre-trained YOLO model and manage product information through a RESTful API.

 ---

 ## Features
 1. **Object Detection**:
-   - Uses the YOLO (You Only Look Once) model to detect objects on shelves.
+   - Uses the YOLO (You Only Look Once) model to detect objects.
    - Draws bounding boxes on the uploaded images to highlight detected products.

 2. **CRUD API**: